-|Home About SEA Programs & Events Wildlife Viewing Sites Visitor Information Tide Pool Tours Volunteer Information Seminars Wildlife Information Contact Us Join SEA Donations Docent Schedule Photo Credits Feedback Form Site Map||
+|Home About SEA Programs & Events Wildlife Viewing Sites Visitor Information Tide Pool Tours Volunteer Information Seminars Wildlife Information Contact Us Join SEA Donations Interpreter Schedule Photo Credits Feedback Form Site Map||

 Best viewing times strongly depend on the tides.
-To plan ahead, here is a list of the days (usually mornings) for intertidal adventures that SEA believes are the best opportunities for viewing wildlife in daylight hours in 2013.
-This determination is generally based on the tides being at least -1.0 foot or lower after about 8 AM.
+To plan ahead, here is a list of the days (usually mornings) for intertidal adventures that SEA believes are the best opportunities for viewing wildlife in daylight hours in 2015.
+This determination is generally based on the tides being at least -1.0 foot or lower after about 7AM.
 Some organisms that are seen only a few hours per year are seen at these times.

 Tide forecasts may be obtained for numerous Oregon locations at Salt Water Tides and entering your desired location, month and date.
-You may also access tide forecasts posted on the website of the Hatfield Marine Science Center of Oregon State University at Yaquina Bay in Newport, Oregon: April - May - June - July - August
+You may also access tide forecasts posted on the website of the Hatfield Marine Science Center of Oregon State University at Yaquina Bay in Newport, Oregon: 2015

 Tide corrections to the Hatfield MSC information for other locations are also listed at their website.
 For example, the correction for Bandon Beach at the Coquille River mouth in Bandon means that the low tide occurs 6 minutes earlier and has a height of 84% of the height shown for Yaquina Bay.